-Leila Weefur (He/They/She) is an artist, writer, and curator based in Oakland, CA. Through film and architecture, they examine the performative elements connected to systems of belonging, present in Black, queer, gender-variant embodiment.
-The work traces black ecological symbols through the blackberry fruit, rice cultivation, and the life cycle of the fly.
-Their research, across disciplines, explores Black colloquial language, Transnational Blackness, and practices of collectivity.
+Leila Weefur (He/They/She) is an interdisciplinary artist, writer, and curator whose work engages with film, architecture, and the archive to examine systems of belonging.
+Their research, across disciplines, explores religion, Black colloquial language, Transnational Blackness, and practices of collectivity.

-Weefur is a lecturer at Stanford University and a member of The Black Aesthetic.
+Weefur is a lecturer at Stanford University and a member of curatorial film collective, The Black Aesthetic.

 Contact: leilaweefur@gmail.com